Family history of pancreatic cancer

 Key facts

-• If pancreatic cancer does run in a family (familial pancreatic cancer), there may be two or more first degree relatives with pancreatic cancer.
-Or there may be three or more relatives with pancreatic cancer on the same side of the family.
-First degree relatives are your parents, brother, sister or child.
+• If pancreatic cancer does run in a family, there may be more than one relative with pancreatic cancer on the same side of the family.

 • Hereditary pancreatitis is a rare type of pancreatitis that runs in families.
 Pancreatitis is inflammation of the pancreas.
 People with hereditary pancreatitis may be more likely to get pancreatic cancer.